calacademy-research/assembly_etc/categories/scaflens/README.md

 There are other support scripts that are called to add the per record/scaffold BUSCO info to the file or add purge_dups record exculsion to it, or for the scaffolded version to add contig placements from a .assembly file or .agp file.

+The primary script is **make_scaflens.sh** which takes an assembly fasta as its only argument.
+It runs the telomere overview script on the file then with this info in hand it loops through the records of the assembly file sorting by largest to smallest records and outputs basic stats.